AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/FrameAttributeType/_ctor_1.md

 FrameAttributeType Constructor (XElement, FrameValues)
 ======================================================
-AutomationML 2.1 APIInitializes a new instance of the [FrameAttributeType][1] class.
+Initializes a new instance of the [FrameAttributeType][1] class.
 It is not checked, if the provided attribute Node represents a valid Frame attribute.
 If Frame attributes exist, they are initialized using the specified frame values.

   **Namespace:**  [Aml.Engine.AmlObjects][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)